bugoverdose/maze-runner/README.md

 - No element is responsive to height change because that would mess up everything.
 If the screen height is not enough, the user will have to scroll down.

 ## Enhancements

+- Give eyes to the red dot.

+  - Match the eye direction to the previous move direction.
+  - Default eye direction to a no-wall direction.

+- Blob sound on moving the player.

 - Open graph meta tags for sharing links.